todar/VBA-Style-Guide/README.md

 ## Design

+  - Functions should be small.
-  Functions should be as small as possible designed to resusable.
-This means they should be very readable.
-There should not be giant procedures.
-Anytime there is a section of code that is seperated by a giant comment block, ask yourself if this needs to get extracted into it's own function.
+  - Functions should be pure.
+  - Anytime there is a section of code that is seperated by a giant comment block, ask yourself if this needs to get extracted into it's own function.

   **[⬆ back to top](#table-of-contents)**